Sajakhtar/wesbos_javascript/README.md

 - anytime you declare a variable that will be available anywhere else you're running JS in your app (console, html file, JS file)
 - Everything that is attached to global scope is inside the `window` object
-  - functions and `var` variables are attached to `window` while `let` and `const` variables are not
+  - functions and `var` variables are attached to `window` while `let` and `const` variables are not, thought they can be still globally scoped
-  - you shouldn't be makint global variables, a recipe for a headache
+  - you shouldn't be making global variables, a recipe for a headache

 ### Function scope

 - when variables are created inside a function, those variables are onnly available within that function
 - you can explicitly return a value from the function and put it in it's own variable
 - consider curley brackets `{ ... }` as fences, that don't leak out variables
-- however, functions can access variables scope a level or more higher
+- however, functions can access variables scope a level or more higher - called scope lookup
-- you can name variables the same if they're not in the same scope, however, it's not a good idea to do so as you can no long access a varible of the same name that is scoped higher up, since it's been shadowed (overwritten) locally
+- you can name variables the same if they're not in the same scope, however, it's not a good idea to do so as you can no longer access a varible of the same name that is scoped higher up, since it's been shadowed (overwritten) locally within the function

 ### Block scope